 The cost of poor quality (COPQ), measured in the manufacturing sector, is the expense related to processing and product failures.
 Compared to the industry leaders, subpar manufacturers are 5X more likely to incur expenditures related to scrap, rework, defects, retesting, and recalls.
 The best manufacturers have COPQ scores of under 1%, while subpar manufacturers have scores of 5% or more.
 Therefore, by addressing issues, particularly fatal errors, before they become significant problems after a product has been published, the 5 Core Quality tools preventively minimize COPQ.
 Improved consumer and supplier communication and comprehension help achieve this.

 At 4C, we have a team of IATF 16949 auditors for Consulting Services and training services who have 15+ years of experience.
-With our exceptional expertise and experience, we have successfully provided 5000+ hours of IATF 16949 training to 150+.
+With our exceptional expertise and experience, we have successfully provided 5000+ hours of IATF 16949 training to 150+ clients.
 For early benefits, we have provided services for tools such as PPAP, FMEA, APQP, SPC, SQP etc. We have implemented the Aerospace Quality Management System for 90+ clients and have spent 21000+hrs on the projects.
-To empower your business with an efficient Quality Management System, contact our experts now.
+To empower your business with an efficient Quality Management System, Contact us now.